Gizra/circuitauction-docs/client/understanding-client-page.md

 - [place a new bid](../client/how-to-place-a-bid-for-a-client.md) for this client.

 ### Consignments
-List of the client's [consignments](../consignment/README.md)
+List of the client's [consignments](../consignment/README.md).
+Only relevant for clients that are consignors.

 ### Items
+List of the items under the consignment.
+Only relevant for clients that are consignors.

 ### Bidder orders
 List of the client's bidder orders.
+Only relevant for clients that are bidders.

 ### Consignor orders
 List of the client's consignor orders.
+Only relevant for clients that are consignors.

 ### Reports
 Here you can create a [bidding report](../client/how-to-send-a-bidding-report-to-a-client.md) and send it to the client.